garyjlittle/gofaster/hci-benchmarks-compare-hcibench-xray-results.md

 # Comparing HCIbench and X-Ray
 ### Simple IOPS tests

 For simple IOPS based tests, where all VMs run the same workloads, it should be possible to compare the results of the two tools.
+Given an identical offered workload, e.g. same queue-depth, IO size and working-set-size  the results should be very similar.
+The real result is that X-Ray/fio is slightly faster (10%) which I put down to the fact that the response times are quite low, and so the performance of the workload generator comes in to play.
+The data suggests that for very low-latency workload generation fio is a bit quicker than vdbench.

 The underlying IO generators (vdbench for HCIbench and fio for X-Ray) use different syntax, and terminology.
 Use this handy lookup to decode what's what.